AANyarko/Profitability-Analysis-with-Tableau/README.md

 I leveraged on Tableau software to provide a comprehensive overview of the African Mobile's performance across key metrics.
-This interactive dashboard presents crucial insights on Profit by City, Profit by Segment, and Profit Trend over the past four years of the company's operations.
+This interactive dashboard presents crucial insights on Profit by City, Profit by Segment, and Profit Trend over the past four years of a company's operations.

 The map on the dashboard displays Profit by City, allowing stakeholders to visually assess the contribution of each city to the overall profitability.
 Each city is represented by a marker, with the size of the marker corresponding to the magnitude of profit.
 Hovering over a city marker reveals detailed information, including the exact profit amount.